Mark Ritchie (trader): Career

 Mark was at one point a theology student and also worked as a night-shift prison guard before he became one of the founding members of C.R.T.

 Personal

-Mark Ritchie has 5 kids and 11 grandchildren.
+Mark Ritchie has 5 children and 12 grandchildren.

 Philanthropy

 Mark is a member of Board of Directors of Warm Blankets Orphan Care International and Southern Evangelical Seminary and Bible College.